You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 Reflex Sights

-Also known as the reflector sight, the reflex sight uses traditional reflective glass material and allows the red dot to stay on target no matter how much eye movement you make.
+Also known as the reflector sight, the reflex sight uses traditional reflective glass material.

 Check out the best reflex sights for under $100 here!